Table of Contents

 Medicinal Uses of Cressa cretica

-Cressa cretica is used in treatment of asthma, constipation, leprosy and urinary discharges.
+Cressa cretica is used in the treatment of asthma, constipation, leprosy and urinary discharges.
 It has acrid, bitter, thermogenic, alterant, anthelmintic, expectorant, carminative, digestive, stomachic, anti-bilious, expectorant, antimicrobial, bronchodilatory, anti-inflammatory, antioxidant, antitussive, antifungal, antibacterial and emetic properties.
 The plant show cough and asthma reducing properties in dose dependent manner.

 Whole plant is dried.
 This is burnt and the ash is mixed in coconut oil.
 The paste thus prepared is applied externally.